 Sebastian Steinhauer is the Vice President for SAP Screen Personas, and has been working on SAP Screen Personas from the original vision to the latest version, shaping the solution along the way.

 Sebastian is active on SCN and a frequent speaker at SAP conferences.

 Sylvia Barnard is a product owner for SAP Screen Personas in the SAP UX Engineering team.
 She also leads customer support and experience activities for SAP Screen Personas.

-Sylvia provides workshops for SAP Screen Personas and various usability methods, including Design Thinking and interview techniques.
+Sylvia conducts workshops for SAP Screen Personas and various usability methods, including design thinking and interview techniques.
 She is a frequent speaker at SAP conferences and is also the co-author of a user research book, and two e-bites about SAP Screen Personas.

 Vandana Deep is the development architect for SAP Screen Personas / Slipstream Engine.
 She focuses on customer success, driving adoption, and building a rich gallery of scenario-based solutions to enable customers to drive productivity using SAP Screen Personas.